djintense/protecting-workloads-workshop/docs/workshop/perimeter-layer/verify.md

 ---

-This concludes the Perimeter Round.
+This concludes the Perimeter Lab
-You can now procede to the [Host Layer round](/workshop/host-layer/) or if you are finished, [the Cleanup](cleanup.md)